 The owner's manual usually specifies which fuels can be used in your vehicle.
 If you don't have a manual, it may be available on the manufacturer's website.

 Look for Badges on Your Vehicle's Body

 Badges with terms such as "E85," "Flex-Fuel," or "FFV" may indicate that your vehicle can use E85.

 Stations that Sell E85 (Alternative Fuels and Advanced Vehicles Data Center [AFDC])

 Flexible Fuel Vehicle (FFV) Cost Calculator (compare costs for operating your vehicle on gasoline and E85)

 - Blends of 51%–83% ethanol can be labelled as E85 according to ASTM Standard D5798-11, "Standard Specification for Ethanol Fuel Blends for Flexible-Fuel Automotive Spark-Ignition Engines," ASTM International, West Conshohocken, PA, 2003, DOI: 10.1520/D5798-11, www.astm.org.

 - The fuel economy difference between using E85 and gasoline is presented as a range since it depends on the ethanol blend and the vehicle:

-- The lower bound (15% fuel economy decrease) is based on the difference in the energy content of a 51% ethanol blend and that of gasoline, which typically contains about 10% ethanol.
+- The lower bound (15% mpg decrease) is based on the difference in the energy content of a 51% ethanol blend and that of gasoline, which is typically 10% ethanol.

-- The upper bound (30% fuel economy decrease) is based on the difference in EPA fuel economy ratings of recent-model FFVs operating on gasoline and operating on E85.
+- The upper bound (27% mpg decrease) is based on the difference in official EPA fuel economy tests of recent-model FFVs operating on ethanol-free gasoline and operating on E85.